Hendrix-CS/csci320/projects/baremetalgame.md

 6. Run indefinitely without any panics.
 7. Allow the user to restart the game when it ends.
 8. Display the user's current score.
+9. If multiple students collaborate, the features of the game should be proportionate to the number of contributors.

 ## Submissions
 * Create a **public** GitHub repository for your bare metal game.